Expertise

 Biography

-During his 22-year career at the AP, Affleck served as a reporter, editor and national manager, working regularly with all of the organization’s major editorial departments.
+During his career at the AP, Affleck served as a reporter, editor and national manager, working regularly with all of the organization’s major editorial departments.
 In his final role before joining the University faculty, he helped manage day-to-day operations for the roughly 70-member domestic sports team.
-He also directed coverage of the Lance Armstrong saga, ran the Sport Department’s enterprise work, and coordinated efforts with the news department as the Jerry Sandusky case unfolded.
+He directed coverage of the Lance Armstrong saga, ran the Sport Department’s enterprise work, and coordinated efforts with the news department as the Jerry Sandusky case unfolded.

 Affleck also directed coverage of college football, including the last five Bowl Championship Series national title games.
 He also oversaw the wire service’s 2013 Final Four coverage and was a key editor at the World Cup in South Africa, and at the Summer Olympics in Sydney and Athens.

-Reporters and projects under Affleck’s direct supervision have been honored in dozens of regional and national contests, and have earned awards from a wide array of groups, including the nation’s education writers, religion reporters and the lesbian and gay journalists association.
-Work under his guidance has captured the AP’s top internal prizes for news enterprise, sports enterprise and sports features.
+On the news side, reporters and projects under Affleck’s direct supervision earned awards from a wide array of groups, including the nation’s education writers, religion reporters and the lesbian and gay journalists association.
+Work under his guidance captured the AP’s top internal prizes for news enterprise, sports enterprise and sports features.

 Websites